Frey Farm Landfill Tour

 Lab Tour by JP Kline

-The 2017 Mid-Atlantic Regional Road-E-O was held on June 9 at the Midshore II Regional Solid Waste Facility.
-Many thanks to everyone who worked so hard to make it a great day for everyone!
+The 2018 Mid-Atlantic Regional Road-E-O was hosted again by the Maryland Environmental Service.
+The event took place on June 21 and 22 at the Midshore II Regional Solid Waste Facility.
+Many thanks to everyone who worked so hard to make it a great day for everyone and congratulations to all those who participated!

-The 1st and 2nd place Regional Road-E-O winners from across the US will compete at the 2017 International Road-E-O. This year's International Road-E-O will be hosted by the Florida Sunshine Chapter at the Orange County Landfill.
+The 1st and 2nd place Regional Road-E-O winners from across the US competed at the 2018 International Road-E-O. This year's International Road-E-O was hosted by the Colorado Rocky Mountain Chapter at the Denver International Airport.

 Photo credits: A. Kays of Mid-Atlantic Chapter